Exeter’s Great Escape falls short as Bath strike at the death

 “At the start of the season, if someone had said we’d be disappointed with two points away at Bath in a top‑four clash, you’d take that every day of the week,” Baxter said.
 “We’re a team that’s growing.
 We’re not going backwards, we’re not ageing.
 We’re the right age range and we’re getting experience into players.”

-That youth movement was on full display – for better and worse.
 The match swung violently in the second minute when 20‑year‑old winger Campbell Ridl mistimed his leap and collided with Henry Arundell in the air.
-The challenge earned him a 20‑minute red card and left Exeter a man down during Bath’s early onslaught.
+The challenge earned him a 20‑minute red card.

-The hosts showed no mercy.
-In Ridl’s absence, Bath ran in four tries through Beno Obano, Alfie Barbeary, Santiago Carreras and Ollie Lawrence, ruthlessly exploiting the space and building a 26‑0 lead that looked insurmountable.
+In Ridl’s absence, Bath took the opportunity to run in four tries through Beno Obano, Alfie Barbeary, Santiago Carreras and Ollie Lawrence, ruthlessly exploiting the space and building a 26‑0 lead that looked insurmountable.

-But once restored to 15 men, Exeter roared back, initially with scores from Joseph Dweba and Olly Woodburn, then second half scores from Greg Fisilau and Immanuel Feyi-Waboso.
-Their fightback was ferocious, built on power, tempo and a refusal to fold.
-Baxter believes that response, not the early collapse, is the true measure of where his side now stand.

-“Actually, we can work from this in a lot of positive ways,” he said.
-“We can assess what we’re going to do against yellow cards off set‑piece, how we get organised when it’s a back down.
-Knock one try off that 20‑minute period, maybe get some field position to knock a penalty over, and you’re looking at a totally different game.”

 “He’s got his eyes up in the air and he just doesn’t judge it at all,” Baxter said.
 “It’s completely accidental, but completely wrong as well.
 He’s just got it all wrong.